The Biggest Blockchain Trends to Follow in 2022 and Beyond

 Ethereum has been a major player in the crypto space since 2015.
 These days, Ethereum serves as the basis for an enormous number of blockchain projects, platforms, solutions, and tokens.
 It is also the second-largest cryptocurrency after Bitcoin.

-Blockchain creating secure digital identities
+Blockchain for secure digital identities

 The introduction of digital IDs has been a hot topic for at least five years now.
 We recently watched blockchain-based digital identity pilots launched in countries like Switzerland, Estonia, and Japan.
 These days, the creation of eIDs has also become a necessity due to the COVID-19 pandemic, which has caused a massive shift to online services.

+A Juniper Research study indicates that the number of eID applications in use will significantly increase to 6.2 billion by 2025.
 The study has also analyzed what role blockchain will play in the development of digital identity apps.
 It says that blockchain will be an important tech for the future of eIDs.
 Moreover, 16% of all third-party identity applications will be blockchain-powered in 2025.

 Indeed, blockchain provides secure access to data, transparency, and trust, and makes sure that citizens’ sensitive information is safely stored and shared.
 So, it is only natural that this technology will impact positively on the entire digital economy, as well as contribute to the creation of digital identities.